 Nautica and I had a lot of plans for October.
 Really, we did.
 Well.
 We had one big, major plan: Nautica’s first big move-up to training-level dressage.
 That’s right, the big T1.
 USDF training test 1, baby.

 None of that happened.
 Mid-October I ended up injuring my shoulder.

 It was a bleak and overcast autumn morning in Northern Alabama when it happened—The Incident.

 After the initial shock of pain, the even more traumatic, mortifying ambulance ride and ER visit, I learned that I had experienced my first dislocated shoulder.
-They put it back—It was a little touch and go there for a while—but I did end up losing my arm privileges for a short while as the surrounding tissue heals.
+They put it back—It was a little touch and go there for a while; shoulder pain is a pain like no other—but I did end up losing my arm privileges for a short while as the surrounding tissue heals.
 So, while I’ve been working on getting my orthopedist to clear me for riding, Nautica has been working on his winter body, relaxing in the field, sipping margaritas and ordering room service.

 I’m anxious to get back to riding soon!